-Gluten free broccoli souffles are a fun side dish for entertaining friends.
+Gluten free souffles are a fun side dish for entertaining friends.
 Follow these easy steps to a light and fluffy side dish that is sure to please everyone.

 I have finally mastered the souffle thanks to my friend Chef Watson.
 He is slowly improving how he puts recipe ingredients together.
 (I tried one of his souffle recipes with apples a little while ago and it was a total flop.)
 His last software update seems to have helped quite a bit.

 These gluten free cheesy broccoli souffles are so light and fluffy, and so pretty when they come out of the oven.

 Souffles are not only fun to make, but surprisingly, my kids LOVED them.
 Maybe it is all of the cheese, but they didn’t turn their noses up at the though of broccoli.
 These make a beautiful side dish, yet they are light enough that they are not filling….leaving a lot more room for the main course!
 Souffles would be perfect for Thanksgiving or any dinner party. (*You can even try these Gluten Free Pumpkin Butter Souffles for a fun dessert idea.)

 I won’t lie, there are a lot of steps to making the perfect souffle.